fairfield-university-ba-510-spring2019/final-project-another-day-another-data/docs/.ipynb_checkpoints/DataDictionary-checkpoint.md

 *term* : the term (Fall, Winter, Spring, Summer) that the course is being offered, followed by the year

 *course_offering_id* : surrogate primary key to identify course offering uniquely, because other attributes/columns of the table yield duplicates

+**Unique DataWarehouse Attributes** :

+*classes_taught* : Aggregate count of classes taught by an instructor in a given school year; Summer, Fall, Spring.

+*distinct_preps* : Aggregate count of number of preps (Distinct classes) taught by instructors